What does it cost to implement cloud ERP solutions? Questions to ask your Cloud ERP Provider.11 Nov 2020 | by Brett Mundell

 - What are the restrictions on the support agreement – number of calls per month/time per call/hours during which support is available?

-- What is the process and pricing structure for after-hours support?
+- What are the process and pricing structure for after-hours support?

 - Is there an annual increase in support fees?